Last Updated on

 Incorrect Shipments Happen

-Lastly, it’s not unusual for an incorrect shipment to occur.
+Lastly, it’s not unusual for an incorrect shipment to occur with direct-to-consumer braces.
 You send in your mold, and the aligners arrive in the mail.
 Slide them on, and wear them for the allotted time.
 However, there’s no way to know if the aligners are truly based on your mold.
 There may be another patient’s aligner sent accidentally to your address.
 This scenario has happened in the past.
 If you don’t realize the mistake, you can end up damaging your teeth instead of straightening them.

 Contact us Today